Billie Lee Labeled ‘Back-Handed’ And Desperate After Mentioning Lala Kent’s Alcoholic Revelation On Twitter

 Billie and Lala also butted heads during a visit to their co-star Scheana Marie’s Marina Del Ray home weeks ago on the show.
 At that time, Billie accused Lala of thinking she was better than everyone else because she has a rich fiancé in Randall Emmett.

-Lala has not yet responded to Billie’s recent Twitter post and it is unclear if she’s seen it now that she’s deactivated her Twitter account.
+Lala has not yet responded to Billie’s recent Twitter post, and it is unclear if she’s seen it now that she’s deactivated her Twitter account.

 To see more of Billie, Lala, and their co-stars, don’t miss new episodes of Vanderpump Rules Season 7 on Monday nights at 9 p.m. on Bravo TV.